United States strike wave of 1945–1946: The strikes

 Others included strikes of railroad workers and general strikes in Lancaster, Pennsylvania; Stamford, Connecticut; Rochester, New York; and Oakland, California.
 In total, 4.3 million workers participated in the strikes.
 According to Jeremy Brecher, they were "the closest thing to a national general strike of industry in the twentieth century."

 The United Auto Workers (U.A.W.) strike against General Motors was influential both politically and strategically.
 This strike started in November of 1945 and got nationwide attention.
 Launching additional strikes, including the largest one, the steelworkers' strike.
 The U.A.W. strike's main goal was to increase wages and for General Motors to make its finances public.
-At the time, General Motors was one, if not the largest, company in the world, which made the strike that much more impactful.
+At the time, General Motors was one of the largest companies, if not the largest, in the world, which made the strike that much more impactful.
 President Truman was against the strikes and insisted that the strikers get back to work, however, they denied his demands.
 They continued to strike until General Motors came to an agreement and gave a wage increase and better benefits three months later.
 This strike was not a full success, however, it did end with an agreeable adjustment and a cornerstone for labor unions.

 The railroad strikes of 1946 not only affected the transit of thousands of civilians but also the transportation of goods.
 This marks the line where President Truman had had enough with strikes and threatened to have the army take operation of the freight trains.
 The day after his announcement, the workers came to an agreement with the president and the strike was over.

 Strikes were resolved in a number of ways including direct negotiations from companies, government interjection, firing of workers, or business closures.
 The most common in 1946 being aid from government agencies.